JacobLindey/ManifoldClassifier/README.md

 Volume: 2.24412870659e-12
 HomologyH1: 2 Z
 ```
-telling us that this figure is a Manifold, does not have a hyperbolic geometry, as a volume of 0 [^volume], and first homology of `Z x Z`.
+telling us that this figure is a Manifold, does not have a hyperbolic geometry, as a volume of 0, and first homology of `Z x Z`.

 Example 2: To search a range of figures, use
 ```py